 14 July 2009

-I have been a member of Dental Protection ever since I was a student and I have just started work as an associate in a new practice that is owned by a dentist who belongs to a different defence organisation.
+Q. I have been a dental member ever since I was a student and I have just started work as an associate in a new practice that is owned by a dentist who belongs to a different defence organisation.
 He has told me that I need to join his defence organisation because my dental nurse will not have indemnity on those occasions when I am supervising her.
 Is that true?

 No, it certainly isn't true.
-A member of Dental Protection who is working in general or specialist dental practice could be held to be vicariously liable for the negligent acts and omissions of a dental nurse working under their direction and supervision, even if they are not the actual employer of the dental nurse.
+A dental member who is working in general or specialist dental practice could be held to be vicariously liable for the negligent acts and omissions of a dental nurse working under their direction and supervision, even if they are not the actual employer of the dental nurse.

 You can read more about vicarious liability in our indemnity FAQs.